-The results show that the focusing takes place both in time and space, indicating that an arbitrary RF pulse can be effectively delivered to the target location using our single-feed TRM.
-This approach provides an efficient selective "beamforming" method for directed energy over an ultra-wide bandwidth, where it requires a single feed, and only the impulse response (pre-stored or obtained on the fly) between the TRM and target location or direction to effectively deliver an RF pulse of choice within the bandwidth of the impulse response (Figure 1(a)).
-Due to the spatial reciprocity of this problem, this approach also shows that TR focusing can be done at a specific location in an enclosed system with a finite number of entry ports or apertures as shown in Figure 1(b).
-One potential application would be to target electronic devices inside an enclosure through the use of nonlinear time reversal.[21]
-Another example would be, indoor to outdoor communications, where windows or openings can be regarded as apertures backed by rich scattering indoor environment.
+The results show that the focusing takes place both in time and space, indicating that an arbitrary RF pulse can be effectively delivered to the target location using our single feed TRM.
+This approach provides an efficient selective "beamforming" method for directed energy over an ultra-wide bandwidth, where it requires a single feed and only the impulse response (pre-stored or obtained on the fly) between the TRM and target location or direction to effectively deliver an RF pulse of choice within the bandwidth of the impulse response (Figure 1a).
+Due to the spatial reciprocity of this problem, this approach also shows that TR focusing can be done at a specific location in an enclosed system with a finite number of entry ports or apertures as shown in Figure 1b.
+One potential

+Figure 1.
+Potential directed energy applications using TR techniques: a.)
+Use of different TR waveforms to focus energy at different locations or directions, and b.)
+Use of TR waveforms to reconstruct a strong pulse at a key location inside an enclosure application would be to target electronic devices inside an enclosure through the use of nonlinear time reversal [22].
+Another example would be indoor to outdoor communications, where windows or openings can be regarded as apertures backed by rich scattering indoor environment.